Consumer Electronics - the Festive Fervour

 How do you view the new normal for the consumer electronics segment?

 Deepak Sharma: The new normal has transcended now into an adapted notion by most of the brands.
 We have been agile in adapting to fast evolving consumer demands and habits, especially in terms of quicker and safer doorstep deliveries.
-The supply chain has become a critical factor in ensuring normalcy of business and provide a seamless experience to the consumers.
+The supply chain process has become a critical factor in ensuring normalcy of business and provide a seamless experience to the consumers.
 The consumer durables industry is expected to show a steep growth with the organized players regaining the market share owing to consumers relying on brands for trust and quality.
 ‘Atmanirbhar Bharat’ initiative will play a significant part in creating an ecosystem that will make the industry more self-reliant and self-sufficient.

 Sourabh Raghuvanshi: Two evident changes: Daily dependence and quantum of usage of electronic gadgets and appliances have gone up.
 Hence, there is shift in demand towards high specification-high feature portfolio.
 So, a set of consumers are upgrading themselves to a better spec.
 On the other hand, there is a new set of consumers too for whom this pandemic has necessitated purchase of certain categories for first time.
 Such consumer segment is mostly adopting newer gadgets at the entry level segment, hence there is some degree of market size expansion happening here too.
 Also, a lot of local brands made fray due to supply shortages during lockdown.
 As bigger players have sorted out their supply issues more or less, next couple of months will see consumers moving back to their favorite brands.